Phoeniconaias proeses: Description

 Based on the surface texture of the fossil, the holotype of Phoeniconaias proeses is thought to have belonged to a juvenile approximately the size of a beach stone-curlew.
 According to Rich et al., this fossil matches the diagnosis given by Miller for Phoeniconaias gracilis.
-This diagnosis included that the tarsometatarus was smaller and more slender than the corresponding bone in the lesser flamingo.
+This diagnosis included that the tarsometatarsus was smaller and more slender than the corresponding bone in the lesser flamingo.
 The posterior extension of the second trochlea is not as rounded and on the plantar surface of the fourth trochlea the articular surface does not extend as far back.
 The additional material identified by Miller generally matches the corresponding bones in the extant Phoeniconaias species.
 Rich and colleagues however do point out that the features of the trochlea are very variable in extant genera, before agreeing that the mediolateral compression of the species most closely resembles the lesser flamingo out of all modern genera.
 They also add that certain features of the referred material serve as additional differentiation from modern flamingos.
 This includes the placement of the ligamental groove, the flattened state of the distal end and the sloping of the condyles.

 The femur originally named Ibis (?) conditus shows the stout morphology typical for flamingos as well as sharply curved line near the popliteal fossa.
-However, unlike Miller's tarsometatarus which is incredibly similar to Phoeniconaias, this element shows several differences that clearly set it apart from all modern flamingos.
-For instance, the intermuscular line remains straight over most the femur's length until it makes a drastic concave turn to contact the trochanter.
+However, unlike Miller's tarsometatarsus which is incredibly similar to Phoeniconaias, this element shows several differences that clearly set it apart from all modern flamingos.
+For instance, the intermuscular line remains straight over most of the femur's length until it makes a drastic concave turn to contact the trochanter.
 The front of the shaft is deeply excavated in the proximal region and lacks a foramen that in other flamingos aids with skeletal pneumaticity.
 The pit for the ligament at the fibular condyle is deep, proximal to which lie a prominent ridge and well defined channel.
 The ridge is only weakly present in modern flamingos and the well defined channel absent.